patrickasafe/dd-character-sheet/README.md

 * Create a generic component for "Personality Traits", "Ideals", "Bonds" and "Flaws"

-# IMPORTANT THINGS TO DO:
+## IMPORTANT THINGS TO DO:

 * Redo header, aligning and fixing width formatting issues
+* Rename extension JS to TS, due to this project use typescript
+* **[✓]** Use map method on static "Ability Score component"
+* Use Props from Material UI to extend props needed when making new components from Material UI components.

+>Ex.:

-# USER PATH:
+## USER PATH:

 1. Open the App